emeth-/deploy-to-whenhub-server/README.md

 - <a href='https://github.com/emeth-/whenhub-button-examples/blob/master/flight_timeline.md'>Simple</a>
 - <a href='https://github.com/emeth-/whenhub-button-examples/blob/master/mary_perpetual_virginity.md'>Complex</a>

 # Don't want to use the demo server?
-Setup your own server below:
+Setup your own:

 This server has been setup at <a href='http://view-on-whenhub.herokuapp.com/'>view-on-whenhub.herokuapp.com</a>.
 All examples assume use of that server.
 You may instead create your own server on Heroku using the button below.